Installation

 Get Meeting Transcript

 Get the full transcript for a specific Granola meeting by ID.
 Returns only the verbatim transcript content, not summaries or notes.
+Speaker labels: `Me` is the note-taker, `Them` is other unidentified participants, and named speakers are shown by name.
 Use this when the user needs exact quotes, specific wording, or wants to review what was literally said in a meeting.
 For summarized content or action items, use query_granola_meetings or list_meetings/get_meetings instead.

 Get Account Info

-Get the email and active workspace for the Granola account currently connected to this MCP session.
-When to use: - User asks 'who am I signed in as?', 'which Granola account is this?', or 'what's my email?' - User suspects they connected the wrong Granola account - Before performing actions, to confirm identity if the user references a specific account
+Get the email, active workspace, and effective note-access scopes for the Granola account currently connected to this MCP session.
+When to use: - User asks 'who am I signed in as?', 'which Granola account is this?', or 'what's my email?' - User suspects they connected the wrong Granola account - Meeting results may be incomplete or empty because of the user's Granola plan or workspace MCP access controls - Before performing actions, to confirm identity if the user references a specific account When scope-based access controls are active, mcp_note_access.scopes contains the note categories this connection can search: - personal: notes the connected user owns, notes shared directly with them, and notes accessible through private folders - public: notes accessible through workspace-visible Team Space folders - Both scopes means both categories can be searched.
+These scopes describe access, not who captured or participated in a meeting.

 Ship Granola agents in minutes